rLoopTeam/break-a-pod-game-multiplatform/README.md

 Repository for the multi platform version of the game

 # Requirements
-Not 100% sure what the requirements are.
+Java SDK
-I installed Android Studio and Android SDK and that seems to be enough.
-Not sure about iOS
+Android SDK

-The project includes PC, Android and iOS versions
+Android Studio

-Most of the code is written for the PC version and it can then be built for Android and iOS.
+Not sure what's needed for iOS

-The platform specific parts of the project are mostly for controls I think
+The project includes PC, Android and iOS packages so theoretically it should be easy to build for all platforms.